IBM/z_ansible_collections_samples/z_infra_provisioning/cloud_infra_center/ocp_upi/README.md

 The master nodes should load the initial Ignition and then keep waiting until the bootstrap node stands up the Machine Config Server which will provide the rest of the configuration.

-***Note***: This playbook may give the warning of `UserWarning: You are specifying a cacert for the cloud envvars:RegionOne but also to ignore the host verification`.
-You can monitor this issue [#72](https://github.com/IBM/z_ansible_collections_samples/issues/72) to get latest status.

 ### Wait for the Control Plane to Complete

 When that happens, the masters will start running their own pods, run etcd and join the "bootstrap" cluster.
 Eventually, they will form a fully operational control plane.